youcefs21/youcefs21/README.md

 # Hi there 👋

 Hi there!
-My name is Youcef, and I'm a first year computer science student at McMaster.
+My name is Youcef, and I'm a second year computer science student at McMaster.

 ## Summary: